Overview

 Use sub-workflow results

-To access sub-workflow results, use the workflows namespace in expressions, and you have access to two fields:
+namespace in expressions, and you have access to two fields:

-• decision is the decision from the sub-workflow.
+is the decision from the sub-workflow.output

-• output is a JSON that contains the output features of the sub-workflow.
+is a JSON that contains the output features of the sub-workflow.- If the feature ID contains

-Depending on the workflow graph of the sub-workflow, not every feature in the output will always be available.
+will always be available.
 In this case, you must check if the feature exists before comparing it with other values.
-You can add ? before the feature ID and use the hasValue() function to check if it exists:
+You can add ?

 workflows.step_id.output[?"approve_outputs.loan_amount"].hasValue()